Imaginate (Taxiride album)

 Imaginate is the debut album by Australian rock band Taxiride.
-It was recorded in Ocean Way Studios in Los Angeles and produced by Jack Joseph Puig.
-Imaginate reached number one on the ARIA Albums Chart and was certified double platinum.
+It was recorded in Ocean Way Studios in Los Angeles and Secret Sound Studios, Melbourne.
+It was produced by Jack Joseph Puig.
+Imaginate was released in October 1999 and reached number one on the ARIA Albums Chart.
+It was certified double platinum.
 Its first two singles, "Get Set" and "Everywhere You Go", both peaked in the top 15 on the related ARIA Singles Chart.
 At the ARIA Music Awards of 1999 Taxiride won Breakthrough Artist – Single for "Get Set".
 In the following year Imaginate was nominated for the related category, Breakthrough Artist – Album.